 Jane graduated in Medical Sciences at Cambridge University in 1990 and spent over ten years working in the NHS mostly within the field of mental health.
-15 years ago she had what she describes as a Pauline Damascus experience and converted to horticulture
+She also studied theology, looking at religion and mental health.
+15 years ago she started gardening and soon was completely hooked.

 Jon heads up the College.
 He has a doctorate in Geography and Anthropology from the University of Oxford, an MSc in Environmental Management from the University of Stirling, a Post-Graduate Diploma in Desert Studies from Ben-Gurion University in Israel and a BSc in Business (minor in Economics) from George Mason University in the US.

 Julia coordinates the catering two days a week.
 Before the birth of Stephan and Julia’s son Oscar in 2001, Julia worked full time as the Catering Manager and put together the college cookbook Gaia’s Kitchen which won the Gourmand World Cookbook Award for best veggie cookbook in 2001